MicrosoftDocs/Viva/Viva/glint/setup/360-test-launch.md

 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Test and launch a Viva Glint 360 feedback cycle (preview)
+# Test and launch a Viva Glint 360 feedback cycle

 > [!NOTE]
 > This feature is available to preview customers only.
 Features described here are subject to change.